Arsenaultm90/School/Year 2/Semester 01/COMP 3000 - Operating Systems/Lecture 10 - Virtual Memory.md

     - Upper bound X = N?
         - Once all N pages are loaded, no more faults.
 - **N > M** (not enough frames)
-    - Lower bound X = M?
+    - Lower bound X = N?
         - At least one page per frame, then reuse may avoid some faults.
     - Upper bound X = L?
         - Worst case: every access is a page not in memory → **all L accesses fault**.